November 21st, 2022

 Now for some highlights from the last month:

 - Resource history

 - Other improvements and fixes: negative values in stacked charts, partner projects, explorer embeds, improved DataOps builds

 You can now add customized color palettes to your project and use them in any chart.
-Head over to the settings page to add new palettes or use DataOps to configure palettes with code.
-Use a custom color palette for a specific view to tell a more effective data story - like using green for increases and red for decreases in revenue.
+Head over to the settings page (opens in a new tab) to add new palettes or use DataOps to configure palettes with code.
+Use a custom color palette for a specific exploration to tell a more effective data story - like using green for increases and red for decreases in revenue.

 You can also override Glean’s default color palette to make your project feel tailored to your organization.
 Your default palette will automatically be applied to every chart in your project that doesn’t have different custom colors configured.

 You can generate a secret invite link through your settings page that allows your teammates to join your project automatically.
 You can now avoid having to manually add the email address of each teammate individually, which was painful for large projects.

 You can now see the change history for dashboards, saved explorations and data models in Glean.
 Who updated this saved exploration and when?
 Did this saved exploration get updated with a DataOps build?
 At the top of the Explorer, click on the carat next to a resource to see the resource’s history.

 We did a big push on improving the UX of breaking out and filtering from the attribute tray.
 Now it’s easier to compare items in an attribute: say customer A versus customer B while excluding other customers.
 Breaking out an attribute now pulls up a drawer where you can configure a breakout separately from a filter.
 You can now rearrange items and filter out items in your breakout much more easily.

 - Allow negative values in stacked bar charts - Negative stacking can be helpful for showing positive and negative contributions to a total, like revenue.